 At the same time add pork or chicken stock into large pot and bring to boil.

 In the meantime, make the crab mixture.
-Combine ground pork, crab, can of prawn/crabmeat in spices, shallots, fine shrimp paste, dried shrimps, pepper, and egg into a food processor.
+Combine ground pork, can of prawn/crabmeat in spices, shallots, fine shrimp paste, dried shrimps, pepper, and egg into a food processor.
 Pulse for about 30 seconds until it becomes a fine paste.
+Add the crabmeat to combine.
 When the stock comes to a boil, turn down to simmer and slowly add this crab mixture into stock by the ladle full.
 The crab mixture will sink but as it cooks will float.
 Now add the tomatoes and tofu and cook until tomatoes are tender.
 Finally, season stock with additional fish sauce (or shrimp paste) as needed.
 Garnish with annato scallion oil.

 Add vermicelli noodles to bowl and ladle on the bun rieu.
 Serve with vegetable and herbs and enjoy!